Crawley: New Town

 In May 1946, the New Towns Act of 1946 identified Crawley as a suitable location for a New Town; but it was not officially designated as such until 9 January 1947.
 The 5920 acre of land set aside for the new town were split across the county borders between East Sussex, West Sussex and Surrey.
 Architect Thomas Bennett was appointed chairman of Crawley Development Corporation.
+Members of the working group developing a master plan included Lawrence Neal, Alwyn Sheppard Fidler, Caroline Haslett, Molly Bolton, Sir Edward Gillett, Eric Walter Pasold and Alderman James Marshall.
 A court challenge to the designation order meant that plans were not officially confirmed until December 1947.
 By this time, an initial plan for the development of the area had been drawn up by Anthony Minoprio.
 This proposed filling in the gaps between the villages of Crawley, Ifield and Three Bridges.
 Bennett estimated that planning, designing and building the town, and increasing its population from the existing 9,500 to 40,000, would take 15 years.

 Work began almost immediately to prepare for the expansion of the town.
 A full master plan was in place by 1949.
 This envisaged an increase in the population of the town to 50,000, residential properties in nine neighbourhoods radiating from the town centre, and a separate industrial area to the north.
 The neighbourhoods would consist mainly of three-bedroom family homes, with a number of smaller and larger properties.
-Each would be built around a centre with shops, a church, a public house, a primary school and a community centre.
+Each would be built around a centre with shops, a church, a pub, a primary school and a community centre.
 Secondary education was to be provided at campuses at Ifield Green, Three Bridges and Tilgate.
 Later, a fourth campus, in Southgate, was added to the plans.